circe/circe/docs/src/main/tut/index.md

 circe doesn't include a JSON parser in the `core` project, which is focused on the JSON AST, zippers, and codecs.
 The [`jawn`][circe-jawn] subproject provides support for parsing JSON via a [Jawn][jawn] facade.
-Jawn is fast and offers asynchronous parsing.
-The [circe-jackson][circe-jackson] project supports using [Jackson][jackson] for both parsing and printing.
+Jawn is fast, cross-platform, and offers asynchronous parsing.
+The [circe-jackson][circe-jackson] project supports using
+[Jackson][jackson] for both parsing and printing.

 circe also provides a [`parser`][circe-parser] subproject that provides parsing support for Scala.js,